Contents

 Copying VHS-C to DVD

 If you have a DVD recorder, then you can connect your VHS-C camera or player to the recorder, insert a blank DVD in it and start recording.
+You may also use a VHS-C to DVD converter machine.

 Most video editing programs have burn-to-DVD as an export option.